psemiletov/drumlabooh/README.md

 Drumlabooh is an easy way to write drum tracks as MIDI at your DAW, using Hydrogen, Drumlabooh/Drumrox kits or SFZ.

-For all details see the [Drumlabooh site](https://psemiletov.github.io/drumlabooh/)
+For all details, docs and drumkits see the [Drumlabooh site](https://psemiletov.github.io/drumlabooh/)

 ## Features